segmentio/segment-docs/src/engage/audiences/customerAI-audiences.md

 ### View events and traits in your workspace

-As your writing your prompt, you can view traits and events that are active in your workspace from the audience builder.
-After you add a condition in the builder, click the property field for a dropdown of active and inactive traits or events in your workspace.
+As you're writing your prompt, you can view traits and events that are active in your workspace from the audience builder.
+After you add a condition in the builder, click the property field to view active and inactive traits or events in your workspace.

-You can also use the Profile explorer (**Unify** > **Profile explorer**) to view specific events and traits that are in your Segment space.
+You can also use the Profile explorer (**Unify** > **Profile explorer**) to view specific events and traits associated with profiles in your Segment space.

 Learn more about [using existing events and traits](/docs/engage/audiences/#building-an-audience) to build audiences.